Subexponential upper and lower bounds in Wasserstein distance for Markov processes: Examples

 with $\Lyap(x)=\Lyap_{Q,\theta}(x)+1$.
 The assertion now follows from \cref{T1.3}\,\ttup{ii}, together with the results from \cite{Albeverio-Brzezniak-Wu-2010,Douc-Fort-Guilin-2009,Tweedie-1994} cited in the proof of \cref{P3.3}. \end{proof}

 In the case when $\varGamma v\neq0$ (under \ttup i or \ttup{ii} in \cref{P3.4}) the dynamics are contractive in the $\sW_p$-distance.
 This is shown by establishing an asymptotic flatness (uniform dissipativity) property for $\process{X}$.
-As a consequence, we assert exponential ergodicity of $\process{X}$ with respect to $\sW_p$, without assuming irreducibility and aperiodicity, that is, we allow the SDE in \cref{PL-SDE} to be degenerate.
+As a consequence, we assert exponential ergodicity of $\process{X}$ with respect to $\sW_p$, without assuming irreducibility and aperiodicity, i.e. we allow the SDE in \cref{PL-SDE} to be degenerate.

 \begin{proposition} Suppose that $2\in\Theta_\upnu$, $\sigma(x)$ is Lipschitz continuous, and either \ttup i or \ttup{ii} in \cref{P3.4} holds.
 Then there exists $Q\in \mathcal{M}_+$ such that the matrices